2022-solution-challenge/Navi-FE/README.md

      The front-end part developed the app using Flutter, a framework of Dart.
 We chose Flutter because it supports cross platform.
 One of the important elements of a solution that addresses the SDGs is that it must be usable by everyone.

      Backend implemented API server using Java-based Spring boot framework, and database used MySQL.
-The reason we used this was because I thought that Spring Boot was the best way to consider the scalability of the service and write the code in a consistent structure, so I implemented it as follows.
-I used MySQL because I wanted to keep data consistent and stable.
+The reason we used this was because we thought that Spring Boot was the best way to consider the scalability of the service and write the code in a consistent structure, so we implemented it as follows.
+We used MySQL because we wanted to keep data consistent and stable.

      To deploy the API server, we deployed Google Cloud's Cloud Run.
 Because Cloud Run is a fully managed container service, it was easy to proceed with the deployment.
 Not only that, the database was also coded using Cloud SQL.